omunroe-com/owlready/doc/index.rst

 Jean-Baptiste Lamy.
 It was developed during the VIIIP research project funded by ANSM, the French Drug Agency;
 this is why most examples in this documentation relate to drug ;).

-Owlready is available under the GNU LGPL licence.
+Owlready is available under the GNU LGPL licence v3.

 Table of content
 ----------------